Manu10744/esp32-edge-energy-measurement/README.md

 - `udp_client`: Contains the source code for the UDP client that can be used at the edge devices.
 - `esp32_measurement_node`: Contains the source code for the ESP32 powermeter that measures the power consumption and sends them to the edge devices via UDP communication.
 - `functions`: Contains the serverless function(s) to apply for tests.
+- `prometheus-exporter`: Contains the resources for the prometheus exporter exposing the power consumption metrics.

 #### Test utils
-- `test-utils`: scripts and utilities to test functionality.
+- `test-utils`: scripts and utilities to test functionality, especially the resources needed for a local kubernetes cluster needed for testing.

 #